 Machine learning tools such as natural language processing (NLP), predictive analytics and deep learning algorithms can analyze clients’ actions in the web by using non-traditional data sources, such as social networks.
 Any image or publication on Facebook or Instagram can provide information about the interests of the client.
 Using such methods the company can develop an appropriate proposal for the client.

-In addition, we are using artificial intelligence-based virtual assistants, such as Google Assistant or Siri by Apple, that can perform tasks for an individual through voice or text commands.
+In addition, we are using artificial intelligence-based virtual assistants, such as Google Assistant, or Siri by Apple, that can perform tasks for an individual through voice or text commands.
 In the future, these will be able to independently analyze users’ calendar and make travel plans based on their preferences.
 As a result, these technologies will become the only intermediary between tourists and service providers.

 This approach will lead to a deeper understanding of customer needs, as well as allow to make a more targeted offer for each traveler and optimize the entire travel process.

-Individualism, not loneliness
+Individualism, not Loneliness

 Over the past couple of years, we see an interesting trend - the number of single trips is growing.
-In 2018 more than 15% of travelers went on vacation without a partner, and this number is growing.
+Back in 2018 more than 15% of travelers went on vacation without a partner, and this number is growing.
 This tendency is explained by the growing desire to optimize free time and make it as comfortable as possible, since single journeys offer action freedom.
 Plus single traveling promises more impressions and events, as well as erases the cultural barrier and bias.

 And this brings us back to an individual approach to each traveler because each person wants to satisfy his own wishes and reluctantly sacrifices his own interests.